Call for Submissions

 Examples:

-I have a novel QEC construction that is substantially improves on current constructions and is easy to assess for correctness → Submit to Rapid Communication
+• I have a novel QEC construction that is substantially improves on current constructions and is easy to assess for correctness, but have not completed a technical manuscript → Submit to Rapid Communication

-I have a novel QEC construction that consists of a substantial proof and requires spesific expertise to assess for correctness → Submit to Published Work with a full description in a technical manuscript.
+• I have a novel QEC construction that consists of a substantial proof and requires specific expertise to assess for correctness → Submit to Published Work with a full description in a technical manuscript that is posted to the ArXiv.

 FAQ

-Can I submit the same work to both tracks?
+Can I submit the same work to both talk tracks?

 Does the Rapid Communication track require that the work is unpublished?